jack-richards/bptf-autopricer/README.md

 - **Socket.IO Server:**
   - Emits item prices to any listeners using a Socket.IO server.
   - Prices are stored and emitted in a format fully supported by the [TF2 Auto Bot](https://github.com/TF2Autobot/tf2autobot) custom-pricer interface.

+## Two Versions – Seamless Integration with tf2-trading-bot

+`bptf-autopricer` integrates directly with my custom trading bot project: [**tf2-trading-bot**](https://github.com/jack-richards/tf2-trading-bot).

+This bot offers **ultra-fast trades**, **reliable listing management**, and significantly more consistent behavior when creating, updating, and removing listings — making it a powerful alternative to options like TF2AutoBot.

+> ⚠️ **Using tf2-trading-bot?**
+You're currently viewing the **main** branch.
+For full compatibility, you’ll need to switch to the [**tf2-trading-bot branch**](https://github.com/jack-richards/bptf-autopricer/tree/tf2-trading-bot).

+That version of the pricer includes all necessary adjustments specifically for tf2-trading-bot.

+If you're **not** using tf2-trading-bot (e.g. you're using TF2AutoBot or another setup), stay on the **main** branch — you’re already in the right place.

 ## Requirements
 - Install dependencies by running `npm install` in the project directory with package.json.